sharppy/SHARPpy/README.md

 https://github.com/sharppy/SHARPpy

-Also, please send an email letting us know where SHARPpy is being used or has helped your work at this address: sharppy.project@gmail.com.
+Also, please send an email letting us know where SHARPpy is being used or has helped your work at this address so we may track the success of the project:

+sharppy.project@gmail.com.

 =======================================================================